Toyota CEO Akio Toyoda to step aside, become chairman

 TOKYO (AP) — Toyota set up a new leadership team Thursday in what the Japanese automaker said was a move to stay abreast of social changes like electrification and becoming a wider “mobility company.”

-Chief Executive and President Akio Toyoda, the grandson of the company’s founder, will become chairman.
+Chief Executive and President Akio Toyoda, grandson of the company’s founder, will become chairman.
 He was prominent in the announcement and appeared to be still very much in control.

 Chief branding officer Koji Sato, who has been managing the Lexus luxury division and Toyota motor racing, was tapped the new president.